22 June 2018

 - A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, bicycle parts, ceramic tiles, ceramic tableware and kitchenware, fasteners, ironing boards and solar glass, which are of interest to Hong Kong exporters.

-- Hong Kong’s total exports to France decreased by 1% to US$4.5 billion in 2016, while its imports from France rose by 8% to US$5.3 billion.
+- Hong Kong’s total exports to France increased by 5% to US$4.3 billion in the first eleven months of 2017, while its imports from France soared by 24% to US$5.7 billion.

-- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to France amounted to US$42.9 billion in 2015, with China’s contributing US$328 million.
-As of the end of 2015, China’s total stock of FDI in France exceeded US$5.7 billion, up from US$45 million in 2006.
-Investment from Hong Kong, however, is far from significant.
+- As one of the most popular investment destinations, the inflows of foreign direct investment (FDI) to France amounted to US$28.4 billion in 2016, with China’s contributing US$1.5 billion.
+As of the end of 2016, China’s total stock of FDI in France exceeded US$5.1 billion, up from US$127 million in 2007.
+Hong Kong, holding an FDI stock of US$4.7 billion as of end-2016, came second on the list of France’s Asian investors (after only Japan).

 - The French government is making unprecedented efforts in improving business competitiveness.
 For example, the Competitiveness and Employment Tax Credit (CICE) and the Responsibility and Solidarity Pact represent a €40 billion reduction in taxation and labour contributions by 2017.
 To establish the conditions for sustainable long-term growth, the French government also devises new priorities to prevent a rise in inequalities and to prepare for the future by better tackling environmental and demographic challenges.
 These reforms implemented by the government are thus wholly compatible with the targets set in the Europe 2020 strategy.
 More information on the investment environment and the relevant regulations can be found at Invest in France Agency (IFA).